sf105/refactoring-golf/README.md

 the project view and selecting `Run 'All Tests'` from the pop-up menu.
 - Check your code in frequently so it's easier to try a refactoring more than once.
 Idea also has an excellent _Local History_ option.
+- Also look at the options available from `Show Context Action` if you right-click on a feature.
+The (very useful) keyboard shortcut varies by platform.

 ## Practical
 - This exercise was written with _Intellj Idea_.
 You should be able to clone the repository